Ziang-Lu/Coursera-Algorithms/4-Shortest Paths Revisit, NP-Complete Problems and What To Do About Them/3-NP-Complete Problems/Approach 2-Solve in exponential-time, but faster than brute-force way (=> Exact algorithms)/Traveling Salesman Problem (TSP)/Traveling Salesman Problem (TSP).md

-Application of "*Solve in exponential-time, but faster than brute-force way*"
+Application of "*Solve in exponential-time, but faster than brute-force way*"   => Exact algorithms

 ### Traveling Salesman Problem (TSP)